joodaloop/webcraft/content/_index.md

 **I design and develop the best personal websites money can buy.**

-The kind of website that gets [shared](https://twitter.com/freeshreeda/status/1668389564799504386) and talked about just for how cool it looks.
+The kind of website that [gets](https://twitter.com/Nexuist/status/1709682570584100902) [shared](https://twitter.com/freeshreeda/status/1668389564799504386) and [talked]((https://twitter.com/ctjlewis/status/1765236779576340951)) [about](https://twitter.com/krishnanrohit/status/1716325944326021391) just for how cool it looks.
 If this is the sort of thing you're interested in creating, you can hire me.
 Let me know on [Twitter](https://twitter.com/joodalooped) or email (judah@joodaloop.com).

-**I'm also open to other kinds of design work**, including mini-sites and other web projects with special requirements (web books, community sites, etc).
+**I'm also open to other kinds of design work**, especially stuff that invovles lots of text, including mini-sites and other web projects with special requirements (web books, community sites, etc).
 You’re welcome to reach out and see what else we can work on together–custom, *human-scale sites* are what I'm good at.

 <blockquote><a href="https://thecreativeindependent.com/essays/laurel-schwulst-my-website-is-a-shifting-house-next-to-a-river-of-knowledge-what-could-yours-be/"> <p>To those creative people who say “I don’t need a website,” I ask: why not have a personal website that works strategically, in parallel to your other activities?
 How could a website complement what you already do rather than competing or repeating?
 How can you make it fun or thought-provoking or (insert desired feeling here) for you?
 How can the process of making and cultivating a website contribute to your approach? </p>
 <p> ...each artist should create their own space on the web, for a website is an individual act of collective ambition. </p>